MS Anemos

-MS Anemos is a cruiseferry owned and operated by the Greek ferry company Aegean Sea Lines.
+MS Anemos is a cruiseferry owned and operated by the Greek ferry company Seajets.
 She was built in 1980 as Rosella by Wärtsilä Turku shipyard, in Turku, Finland, for SF Line, one of the owners of the Viking Line consortium.
 She served on Viking Line's Kapellskär–Mariehamn route before being sold to Aegean Sea Lines in January 2023.

 Background

 New vessels for SF Line

 The market for transporting passengers, cars and cargo trucks across the Baltic Sea between Finland and Sweden grew steadily during the 1960s and the early 1970s.
 During these years, two major carriers on these services emerged: Viking Line and Silja Line.
-By the time of the mid 1970s, the Ålandian based shipping company SF Line operated three ships as a part of Viking Line.
+By the time of the mid-1970s, the Ålandian based shipping company SF Line operated three ships as a part of Viking Line.
 Although not more than ten years old, these ships was already beginning to be too small and held too few passenger cabins to meet the growing demand from passengers.
 In response to this, as well as the newbuilings recently added to the Silja Line fleet, SF Line decided to order two new and bigger ships.
 These ships would later be known as the MS Turella and the Rosella.